2014 Shanghai stampede

 On 31 December 2014, a deadly crush occurred in Shanghai, near Chen Yi Square on the Bund, where around 300,000 people had gathered for the new year celebration.
-36 people were killed and another 49 were injured, 13 seriously.
+Thirty-six people were killed and another 49 were injured, and in those 49 injured, 13 were injured seriously.

 Cause

 The incident began at about 23:35 local time on New Year's Eve.
 The crush centered on a stairway leading up to a viewing platform overlooking the river.
 Some people were trying to climb to the platform while others were trying to go down, causing panic and confusion.
 People standing on the steps to the viewing platform began to fall down the stairs, collapsing into each other.

 There were reports that a planned New Year's light show had been canceled at the last minute and that the crowd control measures required for such a show were not in place.

 Rumors of cash coupons

 Early reports stated that people were throwing cash coupons resembling U.S. dollars into the crowd.
 One of the victims stated that cash coupons were thrown onto the street from a bar and that several of the people had rushed to grab them.
 However, the Shanghai police later denied social media reports that the stampede was triggered by people stopping to pick up coupons, saying that "video footage showed that the bills had been thrown after the crush took place".
 An 18-year-old witness told news portal Sina: "I've seen people saying that the stampede happened because people were throwing fake money.
 But I don't think that's the main reason — there was so much distance, there's no way the money could have blown over to the viewing platform."